-||Used as a liner on the inside of canned foods hard plastic bottles and dental teeth plastic coverings.
+||Used as a liner on the inside of canned foods - hard plastic bottles and dental teeth plastic coverings.

-||Used in computer circuit boards, couch cushions, beds, infant car seats, carpeting and many other home sources.
+||Used in computer circuit boards (larger amounts in high powered gaming computers), couch cushions, beds, infant car seats, carpeting and many other home sources.

 ||Used in homes for roach, ant and termite control.
 Another major exposure source comes from residues on food grown using conventional pesticide-based farming methods.
 Organic foods typically do not have measureable levels of these chemicals, thereby suggesting the importance for a child with diabetes.

 ||Used to preserve meat such as ham, bacon, hot dogs and more.